freenas/freenas-docs/userguide/system.rst

 :menuselection:`System --> System Dataset`,
 shown in
 :numref:`Figure %s <system_dataset_fig>`,
-is used to select the pool that will contain the persistent system dataset.
+is used to select the pool which contains the persistent system dataset.
 The system dataset stores debugging core files and Samba4 metadata such as the user/group cache and share level permissions.
 If the %brand% system is configured to be a Domain Controller, all of